-Despite the fact that USB flash drives have been on the market for nearly two decades, they are still a useful and essential part of our daily lives.
+Despite the fact that USB flash drives have been on the market for over two decades now, they are still a useful and essential part of our daily lives in 2020.
 Technological advancements like the Cloud have certainly supplanted some of the flash drive’s primary functions, but the devices (also referred to as thumb drives, pen drives, memory sticks, USB sticks, and a variety of other nicknames) still provide a lot of value to a lot of people.

 They are especially effective as promotional tools.
 In fact, according to the Advertising Specialty Institute’s (ASI) 2019 Global Ad Impressions Study, custom USB flash drives are among the most influential promotional products in the United Kingdom, Canada, Germany, France, and others.

 That study also showed that promotional USB flash drives are kept an average of 13 months with 43% of consumers keeping them 2 or more years.
 Over the course of their lifetime, custom flash drives produce 700 impressions, meaning that, with an average cost of only $5 per drive, each impression typically costs you a fraction of a cent.

 “43% of consumers keep a promo USB drive for 2 years or longer.” – Advertising Specialty Institute